Full disclosure: we’re making the pizza buns for the extras that get left at home

-If you’re over the daily struggle to find interesting school lunch ideas (who isn’t at this point?), you’re not alone.
+If you want to get ahead of the game when it comes to coming up with creative school lunch ideas for kids, we’re here for it.
 Get your kids out of the PB&J rut with 30 great recipes that include roll-up recipes, homemade Lunchables, simple bento lunches, and more!
-Read on for the scrumptious ideas—and expect an empty plate every time.
+Read on for the scrumptious kids’ lunch ideas for school—and expect an empty bento box to come back every time.

 Apple Cheese Wraps

-The sweet and savory combo of apples and cheese is complimented by ham or turkey for a unique take on lunch from Weelicious.
+The sweet and savory combo of apples and cheese is complimented by ham or turkey for a unique take on a school lunch idea for kids.
 We think Honeycrisp apples would be perfect!
+Get more details from Weelicious.

 If your kiddo is pizza crazy, check this out: tortilla pizza from Kristine's Kitchen!
 It's a more lunchbox-friendly way to pack a pizza pie and pairs great with veggies, too.